splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 To create muting rules based on group-by dimensions:

 #.
 Open :guilabel:`Detectors & SLOs`, then select either the :guilabel:`Active alerts` or :guilabel:`Detectors` tab.
 #.
-Specify the grouping dimensions using the :guilabel:`Group By` buttons.
+Specify the grouping dimensions by selecting the :guilabel:`Group By` button.
 #.
 Select the more button (|more|) next any grouped item, and select :menuselection:`Create Muting Rule`.
 #. :ref:`Configure and save the muting rule <rule-configure>`.